aymannel/zxfermion/README.md

   - this way, each gate type (or gadget type)
   - only contains essential information about it

-## Gadget Types
+## Gadget
-- MAKE ALL GADGET TYPES IMMUTABLE / CREATE NEW GADGET WHEN 'CHANGING' LEG
+- add expand gadgets option/method

 ## GadgetCircuit
 - for now, keep conjugate_ methods but eventually this functionality should be handled by GadgetCircuit class